thomasbenas/LaTeX-report-template/readme.md

 # Licence

-This project is under the MIT free license, more info on the license here : https://github.com/thomasbenas/LaTeX-modern-document/blob/master/LICENSE
+This project is under the CC-BY-NC license, more info on the license here : https://github.com/thomasbenas/LaTeX-modern-document/blob/master/LICENSE

 # Comments and ideas